carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 teaching: 30
 exercises: 25
 questions:
-- "How can I get rid of sequence data that doesn't meet my quality standards?"
+- "How can we get rid of sequence data that doesn't meet our quality standards?"
 objectives:
 - "Clean FASTQ reads using Trimmomatic."
 - "Select and set multiple options for command line bioinformatic tools."